wielebenwir/cb-legacy/readme.txt

 * Users can leave booking comments (e.g. what they use the item for).

-**Possible use cases:**
+**Use cases:**

-* You have some special tools that you don´t use every day, and you want to make them available to your friends.
+* You/your associations owns special tools that are not in use every day, and you want to make them available to a local group.
 *  You own a cargo bike that you want to share with the community, and it will be placed at different locations throughout the year.

 **Plugin websites**